 By 1884, Mr. J.J.
 Fultz brought the first Minorca chickens to American soil.
 The following year, Francis A. Mortimer brought the first white Minorca to America.
 They became fast favorites of farmers and enthusiasts alike.
 In fact, it was added to the American Poultry Association’s official breed guide, The Standard of Perfection, in 1888.

 While there have been a number of attempts to modify them through selective breeding, there hasn’t been a notable change in its egg-laying ability.
 There have been some minor adjustments to its appearance, however, such as body size, comb, and earlobes.
 For this reason, the Minorca is still largely similar to how it was 100 years ago.

 Breed Standard and Appearance of the Minorca

 As one of the largest and heaviest of the Mediterranean breeds, the Minorca chicken can be quite a sight to behold.
-According to the American Poultry Association, these birds are accepted in the black, buff, and white, though black Minorcas are the most common and blues have been seen too.
-One of the reasons black Minorcas are seen most often in shows is the beautiful green shimmer they have across their feathers in just the right light.
+According to the American Poultry Association, these birds are recognized in black, buff, and white varieties.
+While black Minorcas are the most common, blue ones have also been observed.

 - Types Available: Large and Bantam